2024-2025 Teaching Workshops

 Eligibility

-We invite applications from faculty in their first few years of teaching undergraduates at a small (5,000 or fewer students) liberal arts college.
+We invite applications from faculty in their first few years of teaching undergraduates at a small liberal arts college (3,000 or fewer students).
+Faculty applying within ten years of earning their terminal degree will be given preferential consideration.

 Application Form

-- A single document with brief written responses to the following five writing prompts, labeled “lastname-prompts.pdf”.
+- A document with brief written responses to the following five prompts, labeled “lastname-prompts.pdf”

-- Describe your teaching experience, your teaching context, and your current position in your school’s faculty tenure and promotion process, if applicable (100 words maximum).
+- Describe your teaching experience, your teaching context, and your current position in your school’s faculty tenure and promotion review process, if applicable.
+(100 words maximum)

 - Describe your current teaching persona – in other words, who you are when you are with your students.
 Give an example of a pedagogical practice that you think best exemplifies your teaching persona.
 Where do you find your persona resonating, and not resonating, with your students?
 (150 words maximum)

-- How have your own learning experiences and training prepared you, or not prepared you, for teaching at a liberal arts college?
+- How have your own learning experiences and training and, if relevant, the tenure experience prepared you, or not prepared you, for teaching at a liberal arts college?
 (150 words maximum)

 - Considering your responses to the previous prompts, tell us a pressing issue you would like to pursue with a cohort of fellow liberal arts college faculty, as well as why this is a pressing issue for you.
 (150 words maximum)